Charles X of France: King's brother and heir presumptive

 While the king retained the liberal charter, Charles patronised members of the ultra-royalists in parliament, such as Jules de Polignac, the writer François-René de Chateaubriand and Jean-Baptiste de Villèle.
 On several occasions, Charles voiced his disapproval of his brother's liberal ministers and threatened to leave the country unless Louis XVIII dismissed them.
 Louis, in turn, feared that his brother's and heir presumptive's ultra-royalist tendencies would send the family into exile once more (which they eventually did).

 On 14 February 1820, Charles's younger son, the Duke of Berry, was assassinated at the Paris Opera.
 This loss not only plunged the family into grief but also put the succession in jeopardy, as Charles's elder son, the Duke of Angoulême, was childless.
 The lack of male heirs in the Bourbon main line raised the prospect of the throne passing to the Duke of Orléans and his heirs, which horrified the more conservative ultras.
 Parliament debated the abolition of the Salic law, which excluded females from the succession and was long held inviolable.
 However, the Duke of Berry's widow, Caroline of Naples and Sicily, was found to be pregnant and on 29 September 1820 gave birth to a son, Henry, Duke of Bordeaux.
 His birth was hailed as "God-given", and the people of France purchased for him the Château de Chambord in celebration of his birth.
 As a result, his granduncle, Louis XVIII, added the title Count of Chambord, hence Henri, Count of Chambord, the name by which he is usually known.

 Reign

-Ascension and Coronation
+Ascension and coronation

 Charles' brother King Louis XVIII's health had been worsening since the beginning of 1824.
 Having both dry and wet gangrene in his legs and spine, he died on 16 September of that year, aged almost 69.
 Charles, by now aged 66, succeeded him to the throne as King Charles X. On 29 May 1825, King Charles was anointed at the cathedral of Reims, the traditional site of consecration of French kings; it had been unused since 1775, as Louis XVIII had forgone the ceremony to avoid controversy and because his health was too precarious.
 It was in the venerable cathedral of Notre-Dame at Paris that Napoleon had consecrated his revolutionary empire; but in ascending the throne of his ancestors, Charles reverted to the old place of coronation used by the kings of France from the early ages of the monarchy.
+The last coronation to be held there was the Coronation of Louis XVI in 1775.